Problems in the joints, nervous system, blood, skin, kidneys, gastrointestinal tract, lungs, and other tissues and organs can develop.

 Symptoms of lupus vary greatly from person to person.
 Symptoms may begin suddenly with fever, resembling a sudden infection.
 Or symptoms may develop gradually over months or years with episodes (called flare-ups) of fever, feeling unwell, or any of the symptoms discussed below alternating with periods when symptoms are absent or minimal.
 Most people with lupus have mild symptoms affecting mostly the skin and joints.

 Joint symptoms, ranging from intermittent joint pains (arthralgias) to sudden inflammation of multiple joints (acute polyarthritis), occur in about 90% of people and may exist for years before other symptoms appear.
-In long-standing disease, marked joint looseness and deformity may occur (Jaccoud arthropathy) but is rare.
+In long-standing disease, marked joint looseness and deformity may occur (Jaccoud arthropathy or arthritis) but is rare.
 However, joint inflammation is generally intermittent and usually does not damage the joints.

 Rashes include a butterfly-shaped redness across the nose and cheeks (called a malar rash or butterfly rash), raised bumps or patches of thin skin, and flat or raised red areas on exposed areas of the face and neck, upper chest, and elbows.
 Blisters and skin ulcers (sores) are rare, but ulcers do commonly occur on mucous membranes, particularly on the roof of the mouth, on the inside of the cheeks, on the gums, and inside the nose.